When do I begin repayment on my Federal Direct loan?

-- If I default on a student loan, how can I fix it?
+If I default on a student loan, how can I fix it?

-- Are my parents responsible for paying back my student loans?
+Are my parents responsible for paying back my student loans?

 Parents are responsible for paying back PLUS Loans and any loans they co-sign for students under 18 years old.

-- Can I get federal financial aid if I am in default on a student loan?
+Can I get federal financial aid if I am in default on a student loan?

 No. If you are in default on a student loan, you are ineligible to receive federal financial aid.

-- Where can I find information about my loans?
+Where can I find information about my loans?

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for student aid.
 NSLDS is available to answer questions about Title IV loans and/or Pell Grants.
 Go to http://www.nslds.ed.gov for information on loan amounts, outstanding balances, loan statuses and disbursements.
 Or call the Federal Student Aid Information Center toll-free at (800) 4-FED-AID.

-- What happens to my loan if I move or change schools?
+What happens to my loan if I move or change schools?